Academic Departments by Schools

 A student who wishes to earn a second baccalaureate degree at Columbia College must complete all of the requirements for both degrees, including at least 30 additional semester hours in residence beyond the requirements for the first degree, for a total of 150 completed hours.

 A second associate degree requires 15 additional semester hours in residence, beyond the requirements for the first degree, for a total of 75 completed hours. (“In residence” in this context indicates hours earned through Columbia College courses.)
 Majors and minors may not be added to an already earned degree.
-Students earning dual degrees are required to pay two graduate fees.

 The baccalaureate degree GPA is frozen once the degree has been awarded.
 Subsequent coursework and grades will not be calculated as part of the initial degree GPA.
 Coursework completed as part of the initial degree may be repeated, but the subsequent grade will not replace the initial grade.
 Both instances of the course and grades for each will be reflected on the record, and both will be calculated into the overall Columbia College GPA.
 Coursework which repeats credit that was applied toward an initial degree is not included in the additional 30 hours in residence required for a subsequent degree.